CarloNicolini/paco/README.md

     $> cd build
     $> cmake ..
     $> make

+PACO supports some options for the compile-time that enable the generation of Matlab and Octave wrappers.
+To enable them, specify the option `-DMATLAB_SUPPORT` or `-DOCTAVE_SUPPORT` when you run `cmake`:

 ### Compilation of MATLAB mex file
 In order to compile the `paco_mx`  mex function you must do: